JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: again i cannot draw

-NS: Ok Save the  file  close the  all

-NS: then reopen  you  shoudl get back to  whare you are
+NS:  Ok Save the  file  close the  all  then reopen  you  shoudl get back to  whare you are

 DS: yes but you could draw this externally in Procreate or PS